david-04/shortycut/src/docs/keywords.md

 ## ![](img/arrow.svg) Keyword searches

 Keyword bookmarks are great for quickly restoring filters and directly accessing nested pages.
-But they're also kind of a one-trick pony and always produce the same page view.
-A more versatile form are keyword searches.
+But they're also a one-trick pony.
+They always produce the same page view.
+Keyword searches are more versatile.
 They work with websites that allow searching for things like products, news, or images.
-Like filters and settings, the search term is usually included in the page's address:
+Similar to filters and settings, the search term is usually included in the page's address:

 ```text
 https://www.ebay.com.au/sch/i.html?_nkw=sunglasses&_from=R40&LH_PrefLoc=1
 ```

-Once such a page has been bookmarked, it can be turned into a keyword search by replacing the original search term `sunglasses` with `%s` (which is as a special placeholder recognized by the browser):
+Once such a page has been bookmarked, it can be turned into a keyword search by replacing the original search term `sunglasses` with `%s` (which is a special placeholder recognized by the browser):

 ![](img/ebay-properties.png)